Monday, October 7, 2019

 My specialty is tracing American families back to their roots in the United Kingdom, with an emphasis on the nobility and royal families.

-Because of my 40 years' experience researching hundreds of American families, I have developed specialized techniques that work to differentiate my results from the results of your typical genealogy researcher.
+I have more than 40 years' experience researching hundreds of American families, and I have developed specialized techniques that work to differentiate my results from the results of your typical genealogy researcher.

 LIVING RELATIVES: